maiclan/jnews/README.md

 # jnews
-Java desctop/mobile app for searching and reading RSS news
+Java desctop app for searching and reading RSS news